OBOAcademy/obook/docs/howto/edit-in-protege.md

 #### Add Synonyms and Database cross reference

-1. Add synonyms
+To add a synonym:
-1. Click the add annotations button
+1. Select the + button to add an annotation to the selected entity
-1. Add the synonyms as 'has_exact_synonym' (note: use appropriate synonym annotation)
+1. Add the synonyms as 'has_exact_synonym' (note: use [appropriate synonym annotation](../reference/synonyms-obo.md))
 1. Synonyms should have a reference to it
 1. Click the @ symbol next to the synonym
 1. Click the + button